Our Land

 Smum Iem

 Smum iem is the traditional governance body of Autonomous Sinixt.
-This means we retain the right to make decisions for ourselves rather than the governments of Canada, British Columbia, the USA or the Band Council systems created by these colonial governments.
+This means we retain the right to make decisions for ourselves rather than the governments of Canada, British Columbia, the USA, or the Band Council systems created by these colonial governments.
 We were tasked by the Creator to look after our unceded, ancestral təmxʷúlaʔxʷ (homeland) […]

 History